 Key features of Ardour MIDI editing

-- All editing is done in-place, in-window.
-There is no separate piano roll window or pane.
-Edit notes right where they appear.
+- All editing is done in-place, in-window; there is no separate piano roll window or pane.
+Notes are edited right where they appear.

 - Editing note information in Ardour occurs in only a single region.
-There is no way currently to edit in note data for multiple regions at the same time, so for example notes cannot be selected in several regions and then all deleted, nor can they be copied-and-pasted from one region to another.
-Region(s), though, can be copy-pasted just as with audio.
+There is no way currently to edit note data for multiple regions at the same time; so, for example, notes cannot be selected in several regions at once and then all deleted.
+However they can be copied and pasted from one region to another.

 - Every MIDI track has its own MIDI port for input; it may have an arbitrary combination of audio and MIDI outputs, depending on the signal processing in the track.

 - Full automation for MIDI tracks, integrated with the handling of all MIDI CC data for each track.

 - Controllers (CC data) can be set to discrete or continuous modes (the latter will interpolate between control points and send additional data).

 - There is a Normal and a Percussive mode for note data editing.